 For the women abused by Jeffrey Epstein, the $110 million listing of his homes in New York and Palm Beach represents a chance for reparations.
-The late financier’s estate has promised the proceeds will flow into a compensation fund for his victims and creditors.
+The late financier’s estate has promised the proceeds will flow into a compensation fund for his many victims and creditors.

 For residential brokers, it’s the opportunity of a lifetime — one that some have been pursuing since Epstein died in jail last summer.
 Listing agents Adam Modlin in New York and Kerry Warwick in Palm Beach garnered kudos from their peers when news broke of the estate’s decision.